-- In May 2015, TUI AG Supervisory Board and the Board of Royal Caribbean decided to convert into firm orders the purchase options for the newest Mein Schiff 7 and Mein Schiff 8 (scheduled for delivery in 2018 and 2019), as the German market is enjoying further growth.
+- In May 2015, TUI AG Supervisory Board and the Board of RCCL / Royal Caribbean decided to convert into firm orders the purchase options for the newest Mein Schiff 7 and Mein Schiff 8 (later renamed to Schiff 1 and Schiff 2 / scheduled delivery in 2018 and 2019), as the German market is enjoying further growth.

-- The new liners will be slightly larger than their predecessors, offering 2,860 lower berths each.
-Both vessels will be built by Meyer Turku just like all new TUI ships.
-The deal will be financed within TUI Cruises Joint Venture with no further contribution from TUI AG and Royal Caribbean, which owns the other half (50%) of TUI Cruises.
+- The new liners are be slightly larger than their predecessors, offering 2,860 lower berths each.
+Both vessels are built by Meyer Turku Finland just like all new TUI ships.
+The deal was financed within TUI Cruises Joint Venture with no further contribution from TUI AG and Royal Caribbean, which owns the other half (50%) of TUI Cruises.

 - The newest TUI Cruises ship, Mein Schiff 5, was launched on January 15, 2016 at Meyer Turku shipyard in Finland.
 Ferdinand Strohmeier, Vice President Operations TUI Cruises, was present for the float out ceremony, following a 14-month construction period.
 Together with head of the shipyard, Dr. Jan Meyer, and other members of the project team of Mein Schiff 5, he opened the bulkheads to flood dry dock.

 Around 1500 employees are involved in the construction of each Mein Schiff vessel.

 A record was broken yesterday, September 12, at London International Cruise Terminal.
 Mein Schiff 3 sailed into London Cruise Terminal...September 13, 2017